liffiton/Gen-Ed/src/codehelp/docs/models.md

 the improvement over the recommended models above will be relatively small, especially relative to their substantially slower generation and higher costs.

-They are not provided as options by default, but you can always set up one of these as a custom model for your own classes if you want to try one.
+They are not provided as options by default, but you can always configure one as a custom model for your own classes if you want to try it.

 | Model | Avg cost per 100 queries | Average response time |
 | ----- | ------------------------ | ----------------- |